 The link between carbon dioxide (CO2) emissions and prosperity (GDP) has made global climate change a divisive issue to tackle.
 In an ideal world, we would be able to maintain development and economic growth whilst also mitigating our global CO2 emissions.
 This environmental-economic balance has made ‘carbon intensity’ an important metric.
 Carbon intensity measures the quantity of CO2 emitted per unit of GDP and is measured in kgCO2/GDP per year.
 A low carbon intensity indicates low CO2 emissions relative to the size of the economy.
 To reconcile increasing material well-being with a smaller environmental impact we need carbon intensity to fall.

 Overall, we have been making progress in reducing our carbon intensity at the global level.
-In the chart below, we see our carbon intensity (in kgCO2 per int-$) from 1820-2014.1 Our global intensity peaked in 1951, and has since been on a gradual downward trend.
+In the chart below, we see our carbon intensity (in kgCO2 per int-$).
+Our global intensity peaked in 1951, and has since been on a gradual downward trend.
 This reduction in intensity has been driven by both high income and transitioning economies, with many countries across Europe and North America peaking prior to 1951 and low to middle income nations peaking later in the 20th century.
-We can see that since around 1980, China’s carbon intensity has declined by almost 70% through more efficient technology adoption and improved industrial practices.
+We can see that since around 1980, China’s carbon intensity has declined by more than 50% through more efficient technology adoption and improved industrial practices.

 We do, however, see a major disruption in China’s pathway: what happened to China’s carbon intensity over the 1950-1980 period?
-How did it rise to a level 4-5 times higher than the global average over only a few years?
+How did it almost triple, and reach twice the global average in only a few years?

 Before we try to explain this volatility, it’s important to return to those two distinct (although often linked) variables: CO2 emissions and GDP.
 Looked at another way, carbon intensity is a measure of the relative difference between these two variables.
 For example, if a country’s GDP temporarily falls, it is possible to see an increase in intensity, even if CO2 emissions remain the same.
 This is because GDP has dropped relative to CO2.